 There’s a great SNL skit to be made about the one guy in the John Wick universe who’s not a secret assassin: all of his friend’s talking animatedly at the bar then suddenly falling silent when he turns up; paying in strange gold coins that seem to have no set value; moving on to The Continental and his not being able to join them.

 Stahelski himself has talked about wanting to work on the Bond franchise, but with John Wick it feels like he’s already done it, to a degree.
 The elegance and sophistication on display here make 007, with his oh-so obvious Omegas and familiar martinis, look common.

 In John-Wick-World, Q now takes the form of “The Sommelier” (a ghostly, wonderfully arch Peter Serafinowicz), who speaks of heavy ordinance like fine wines.
 Here, when a conversation takes place in art gallery à la Skyfall, chances are someone owns the gallery.

-Even the hordes of henchmen whom Wick near effortlessly dispatches — CGI blood spraying forth from that final inevitable head-shot — are dressed, all, in designer suits; though their’s, unlike the named actors’, aren’t bulletproof.
-In an added note of propriety, during a shootout at an art gallery their blood never touches the paintings; merely adds a few informal abstracts to the walls.
+Even the hordes of henchmen whom Wick near effortlessly dispatches — CGI blood spraying forth from that final inevitable head-shot — are dressed, all, in designer suits.
+Notably, their’s, unlike the named actors’, aren’t bulletproof.
+In an added note of propriety, during a shootout at an art gallery their blood never touches the paintings; merely adding a few informal abstracts to the walls.